How to layout PDF pages

 Check the result of the code in pages-main-slots.pdf.

 As you can see, each slot occupies only part of the page.
 The exact area depends on the content inside the slot.
-Header slot sticks to the top of the page.
-Content slot starts immediately after the Header.
-Footer slot sticks to the bottom.
+The Header slot sticks to the top of the page.
+The Content slot starts immediately after the Header.
+The Footer slot sticks to the bottom.

 Additional content

-Background and Foreground provide containers usable for watermarks, overlays, and backgrounds.
-All content in Background slot goes below the header, the footer, and the main content of a page.
-The content in Foreground slot covers everything added to the page.
+The Background and the Foreground provide containers usable for watermarks, overlays, and backgrounds.
+All content in the Background slot goes below the header, the footer, and the main content of a page.
+The content in the Foreground slot covers everything added to the page.

 These containers occupy the whole page.
 This is the unique feature of these containers.
 The API repeats their contents on each generated page.
 Exactly like it does for header and footer containers.

-I added some lines to the above code to show how to use Foreground and Background containers.
+I added some lines to the above code to show how to use the Foreground and the Background containers.

 PdfDocumentBuilder.Create().Generate("pages-all-slots.pdf", doc => doc.Pages(pages => {